Lewis Hamilton fears F1 plan to outlaw tyre blankets could put lives at risk

 “Right now, the bouncing has pretty much gone, so that is a huge step for us, but there are still some underlying things that we are working through.”

-Hamilton took over testing duties from Russell for the concluding session in Bahrain.
+Hamilton took over testing duties from Russell for the concluding session in Bahrain and finished second, four tenths adrift of Verstappen’s Red Bull team-mate Sergio Perez.

+With Verstappen sitting the final day out, Perez set the quickest lap of the week to underline Red Bull’s pace – even though Hamilton was on the softest, and theoretically, speediest rubber.

 Leclerc, a distant second to Verstappen in the championships last season, said: “I feel we have got some work to do.
 Red Bull seems to be very strong.”